msmichellegar/Neo4J/README.md

 #### What issues might there be with using Neo4J?

 Neo4J uses simplified graph theory, so relationships can only be uni-directional -- eg. if you have 20 bi-directional relationships then that requires 40 "relationships"
+In order to delete a node, all relationships to it must be deleted, this makes it quite laborious to delete a single entry.
+There are also interesting issues associated with Neo4J - for example, queries run forever by default, meaning that badly coded search queries will keep working.
+Code injection with Cypher is an important issue since the language doesn't use curly braces or <> to execute code, it can escape filters designed to prevent malicious javascript injection.